Mindfulness of breathing, the four postures, and clear comprehension

 Once again:

-“I will breathe out calming the bodily formation.”
+“I shall breathe out tranquillisingthe bodily formation.”

 Just like a skilled musician,